VILLASframework/documentation/VILLASframework.md

 # High-level Architecture {#framework-architecture}

-Design objective for VILLAS framework: a holistic framework with modular and generic architecture
+Design objective for VILLAS framework: a holistic framework with modular and generic architecture.

+# Integration Layers {#framework-architecture-layers}

 Three integration layers are foreseen based on the diversity of the facilities and applications: